Resident Information - Radiation Oncology Residency

 The ACGME has specific duty hours requirements.
 These can be found on the ACGME Web site.
 Residents in Radiation Oncology should be able to work well within these limits.
 If there are any weeks that surpass the 80-hour work limit, you must notify the Program Director immediately.
 Work hours are to be submitted on monthly time sheets, as well.
 All activities relating to patient care and education, including moonlighting, apply towards duty hours.
 Our departmental policy regarding work hours is included in the resident training handbook.

 We often have third or fourth year medical students from the University of Maryland and other medical schools in the clinic for rotations.

 Students can be involved in all aspects of patient evaluation and treatment planning.
-For more information about setting up a medical student rotation, please click here.
+See more information on setting up a medical student rotation.

 There are 15 workdays plus Federal holidays of paid vacation.
 Our departmental policy is that the Chief Resident and the Attending for whose service you will be responsible at the time of the vacation must first approve time away.
 No more than four residents can be out of the clinic at any time (this includes residents who are out of the clinic on elective).
 Approved conference days will not be counted towards your fifteen annual days of vacation.

 The University of Maryland Health Sciences and Human Services Library (UMHSHSL) is available for resident use.
 There is also a resident library which maintains an extensive collection of journals and books.

 Residents are provided with their own workstation and computer for use during their four-year residency training.
 Each computer has access to the internet/intranet service and is loaded with various software packages.